MazenAli/Car-Registration-Donostia/index.md

 Closest to Donostia is ITV Urnieta (https://www.itevelesa.com/es/nuestras-estaciones/itv-urnieta).
 The online appointments won't work with a foreign license plate number.
 Call 943550000, press 1 for Euskera (even if you don't speak Euskera), ask there for an appointment for a foreign vehicle.
 They *should* tell you what you need.
 But they're not always accurate, so just in case, see below.
 Note: none of these documents have to be translated into Spanish!

-- Passport
+- Passport.
-- NIE
+- NIE.
-- Empadronamiento (just in case)
+- Empadronamiento (just in case).
 - Home country car registration certificates, e.g., for Germans, part I and II, i.e., the vehicle registration document and the title document.
 - EU certificate of conformity (COC).
 If you don't have one, you can get one made in Donostia.
 Beware of some dealerships offering this service for a hefty sum.
 You can get it for free if you find a dealer for the same brand as the make of your car.
 - Proof of purchase.
 I used the contract of purchase.
 The national tax ID number should be on the invoice, if you bought from a business.